nvoid-lua/nvoid.org/docs/get-started/README.md

 ::: details After the Install

-When You launch `nvoid` for the first time you will get this error
+When You launch `nvoid` for the first time you might get this error

 <img :src="$withBase('/assets/ERROR.png')" alt="Packer scrot">